Leah May Ver

-Lecturer, Department of Earth and Ocean Sciences, University of British Columbia, 2003 to now
+- Lecturer, Department of Earth, Ocean and Atmospheric Sciences, University of British Columbia, 2003 to now

-Ph.D.
-Chemical Oceanography, University of Hawaii at Manoa, 1998
+- Ph.D.
+Chemical Oceanography, Department of Oceanography, University of Hawaii at Manoa, 1998

 Thesis: Global Kinetic Models of the Coupled C, N, P and S Biogeochemical Cycles: Implications for Global Environmental Change